 Instructions

-- Adjust oven rack to middle position and heat oven to 350 degrees.
+- Adjust the oven rack to the middle position and heat the oven to 350°F (175°C).

-- Add sausages back to the pan and toss with peppers and onions.
-Place the pan in the oven for 20 minutes until cooked through or until the sausages reach an internal temperature of 160 degrees F. Remove the pan from the oven.
+- Toss everything together and place the skillet in the oven for 20 minutes, or until the sausage reaches an internal temperature of 160°F (71°C).
+Remove pan from the oven.

-- Plate and garnish with fresh basil leaves.
-Serve hot with spaghetti or other pasta or rice.
+- Plate and garnish with fresh basil and serve hot with rice or pasta.